dporth/chess-console/README.md

 - [ ] Possible piece moves

 #### King.cs and Rook.cs
-Piece with specific states and behaviros unique to the chess peice
+Piece with specific states and behaviros unique to that chess peice
 - [ ] Has moved
 - [ ] Queen/King side castle